 Increase Your Sale with Upsell

-I hope this post has cleared the concept of what is upsell, how to do it, and its benefits.
+I hope this post has cleared up the concept of what is upsell, how to do it, and its benefits.

 Upsell!
 If you want to earn that extra money from your customers and boost your sales.
-We have given some advice on how to upsell in e-commerce and gave examples of upselling that actually happened.
+We have given some advice on how to upsell in e-commerce and given examples of upselling that actually happened.